edgedb/edgedb/docs/guides/migrations/guide.rst

 with a deeper understanding of the internals of Gel at the same time.

-EdgeDB's built-in tools are what make schema migrations easy, and the way they work is through a pretty interesting interaction between EdgeDB's SDL (Schema Definition Language) and DDL (Data Definition Language).
+|Gel's| built-in tools are what make schema migrations easy, and
+the way they work is through a pretty interesting interaction between Gel's SDL (Schema Definition Language) and DDL (Data Definition Language).
 The first thing to understand about migrations is the difference between SDL and DDL, and how they are used.